frb-mpls-cde/nafi-map/README.md

 ### This repository hosts downloadable data for the Minneapolis Fed's [Mapping Native American Financial Institutions](https://www.minneapolisfed.org/indiancountry/resources/mapping-native-banks) data tool.
+Data come from public sources.

 ### The data tool is usually updated once each year.
 Current and past versions of data are free for public download.